MaltaWebDev/SkotchPyTrader/README.md

 # WebsocketTrader

+## Product brief

+- Accept user input from list of coin pairs.
+- Accept user input from a list of time frames.
 - Open websocket connection with Coinbase.
-- Create m5 candlestick chart from the data.
+- Create candlestick chart from the data.
 - Look for BO pattern.
 - Create trade signal at the close of the bar.